 Quality content costs lots of money to produce.
 This is where I depart from my agreement with Rupert Murdoch, because the large majority of his company’s publications cannot be equated with quality journalism no matter how much money was spent on producing such drivel.
 As Rupert believes the Internet needs to be regulated TMV also believe that Rupert Murdoch’s newspaper, TV and Movie Empire should be regulated to ensure he never has more than a 25% ownership across all media types.
 This point is key for the plurality of media in most western countries.

 The irony of ISP’s and Google lobbying against SOPA and similar legislation in the UK and France is that over the long-term they are essentially shooting themselves in the foot.
-ISP’s and search engines depend upon ever-increasing output of content across all digital formats.
-By refusing to play an active role in policing online piracy they directly hurt the businesses investing in producing the content that their own networks rely on for customers.
+ISP’s and search engines depend upon ever increasing output of content across all digital formats.
+By refusing to play an active role in policing content piracy online they directly hurt the businesses investing in producing the content that their own networks rely on for customers.

 On a final note, ISP’s already police child pornography for society’s good, so why not other content against piracy?
 I’m not in any way equating the horrors of child pornography to basic content piracy.
 However, if policing one illegal activity can be achieved it can also be done for other illegal activity over the same gateways to the Internet.

 Both Internet gateways and search engines have a symbiotic relationship with content creators and it is time that they respected content creators instead of staying active participants in the rapping and pillaging of individuals and companies that create content.